A photo of two bollards in a sidewalk at night.

 Out of distribution data.
 Machine-learned models are generally more confident in making predictions about data similar to data seen during training.
 We speak of out-of-distribution inputs when the input diverges strongly from the training distribution.
 A model may extrapolate learned rules to new data without realizing that additional rules are needed for this kind of data.
 For example, a model in an autonomous train may accurately detect adult pedestrians on the track in camera images, but does not detect children or unicyclists when those were never part of the training data.
 Humans are often much better at handling out-of-distribution data through common sense reasoning beyond correlations found in some training data.

 Other causes.
-Many other problems are caused by insufficient training data, low quality training data, insufficient features in training data, biased training data, overfitting and underfitting of models, and many other issues.
+Many other problems are caused by insufficient training data, low-quality training data, insufficient features in training data, biased training data, overfitting and underfitting of models, and many other issues.
 We can often identify specific problems and improve models, but we cannot expect models to be perfect and should always anticipate that mistakes may happen.

-Mistakes are Usually not Random
+Mistakes Are Usually Not Random

 When reasoning about failures in physical processes, we usually assume an underlying random process about which we can reason probabilistically.
 For example, statistical models can predict how likely a steel axle of a train is to break over time under different conditions and corrosion levels; whether an axle breaks is largely independent of other axles breaking, which allows us to stochastically reason about the reliability of structures with redundancies.
-Software bugs do not usually have this nature: Software does not randomly fail for some inputs.
+Software bugs do not usually have this nature: software does not randomly fail for some inputs.
 Instead, software fails for specific inputs that trigger a bug.
 And multiple copies of the software will fail for the same inputs.
 Even multiple independent implementations of the same algorithm have often been observed to contain similar bugs and fail for many of the same inputs.

 While it is tempting to reason about mistakes of machine-learned models stochastically, given how we report accuracy as percentages, this is a dangerous path.
 Mistakes of models are not usually randomly distributed.
 Mistakes may be associated in non-obvious ways with specific characteristics of the input or affect certain subpopulations more than others (see also chapters Model Quality and Fairness).
-For example, a train’s obstacle detection system may work well in almost all cases except for difficulty recognizing wheelchair users; it may have an average accuracy of 99.99% but still fails consistently to detect wheelchair users.
+For example, a train’s obstacle detection system may work well in almost all cases except for difficulty recognizing wheelchair users; it may have an average accuracy of 99.99 percent but still fails consistently to detect wheelchair users.
 We can monitor mistakes in production to get a more reliable idea of the frequency of real mistakes compared to offline evaluations (see chapter Testing and Experimenting in Production).
 Still, today's mistakes may not be representative of tomorrow’s in terms of frequency or severity.

 While many machine-learning algorithms are nondeterministic during training, they mostly produce models that are deterministic during inference.
 Deterministic inference means that the model will consistently make the same mistake for the same input.
 Also, multiple models trained on the same data tend to make similar mistakes, relying on the same spurious correlations.

 Also, confidence scores by models must be interpreted carefully.
-Even highly-confident predictions can be wrong.
+Even highly confident predictions can be wrong.
 In the best-case scenario, model calibration can ensure that confidence scores correspond (on average) with the actual accuracy of the prediction, which may open a path to some careful probabilistic reasoning.

 Overall, we recommend that system designers simply consider mistakes as inevitable without being able to accurately anticipate the distribution or even frequency of mistakes in future deployments.
 While we can attempt to learn better models that make fewer mistakes, considering machine-learned models simply as unreliable components where every single prediction may be wrong is a good mental model for a system designer.